wilg/la-fire-maps/README.md

 and copy and tweak the html file

- Any help is welcome improving this, I will not be able to keep it up to date.
+Any help is welcome improving this, [make a PR or issue on GitHub](https://github.com/wilg/la-fire-maps) or notify me somehow.